mindspore-ai/docs/docs/programming_guide/source_en/operators.md

 #### Squeeze

-The following code implements the compression of a channel whose the third channel dimension is 1:
+The following code implements the compression of a channel whose dimension of the third channel is 1:

 ```python
 import numpy as np